theQRL/docs.theqrl.org/_docs/wallet/basics.md

 You will be able to use this file to reconstruct the wallet later, if needed.
 Also this will allow anyone the ability to rebuild you wallet later.

 You now have a QRL wallet that can receive coins, send coins, create `slaves.json` files and begin mining.
 Welcome to the Quantum Resistance!
+Click "open Wallet" and enter your recovery information.

 * * *